The CHEQ: Information for Parents & Caregivers

 Is the information used to evaluate my child or my family?

 The CHEQ is not meant to evaluate individual children, families or parents.
-It is not used to assess your child’s skills or abilities.
-It provides information about the experiences your child has had in different environments and with different people, prior to Kindergarten.
+It is not used to assess children’s skills or abilities.
+It provides information about the experiences children have in different environments and with different people, prior to Kindergarten.
 If you feel that there is important information about your child’s experiences that are not included in the CHEQ, please share these with your child’s school.
 Additionally, if there is information you disclosed on the CHEQ that you feel your child’s school should know, please share this directly with a person at the school.
 Although teachers and principals are encouraged to review CHEQ reports, it is not mandatory.

 What do I have to do and when?

 Your child’s school will organize an opportunity for you to complete the CHEQ at school, along with other parents, in the first few weeks of the school year.
-Your child’s school will send you an invitation letter notifying you of the date and time of the CHEQ Meeting.
+Before September, your child’s school will send you an invitation letter notifying you of the date and time of the CHEQ Meeting.
 The letter also includes information about the CHEQ and contact information in case you have any questions.
-If you are not able to attend the school event, you can also complete the questionnaire online at home.
+If you are not able to attend the school event, you can complete the questionnaire online at home.
 The CHEQ is simple and easy to complete, and takes approximately 30 minutes of your time.
 On the day of the CHEQ Meeting, a trained facilitator at your child’s school will be available to guide you through the process of completing the CHEQ.
 They will provide you with login information to access the questionnaire online.
 Once online, you will be prompted to review the Parent/Guardian Consent Letter before you begin the questionnaire.
 This letter includes detailed information about the CHEQ and is available in five languages: English, Chinese (Simplified), Farsi, Korean and Punjabi.
 After reading the letter, you can choose to participate or withdraw from the questionnaire.